CombiRWTH/StaffScheduling/docs/user-view/list-of-conditions.md

 ## All Constraints

 ### Free day after night shift phase [^4]
+!!! note "Likelihood of Confusion"
+    Different then the constraint [Free days after Night Shift Phase](#free-days-after-night-shift-phase)
 # --8<-- [start:user-free-day-after-night-shift-phase]
 According to recommendations for the healthy organization of night and shift work, workers should have at least 24 hours of free time after a night shift.
 This ensures that workers have sufficient rest after a night shift.